qxdddliu/m-1/README.md

    because it you can't control something that is more intelligent than all of humanity combined.
 3. There is a very high chance that it will use humans for purposes we do not want.
 Just look at how we treat species that are less intelligent than us.
-4. We cannot stop the humans that are researching AGI so one solution is to increase human intelligence.
-Another solution is time travel but TT is harder.
-Another solution is I don't know.
+4. We cannot stop the humans that are researching AGI so now the question is how do we solve the AGI control problem?

+`Q: How do we solve the AGI control problem?`
+1. Use checklist of 100+ mental models.
+2. Increase human intelligence faster than AGI.
+3. Figure out how to backwards time travel.
+4. Something I haven't or can't even imagine.

-Now the question becomes `How do you increase human intelligence by orders of magnitude safely and faster than code based AGI?`.
+A1 & A2 are the easiest to answer next so now the question becomes `How do you increase human intelligence by orders of magnitude safely and faster than code based AGI?`.
 In order to answer this question we have to agree on a simple and clear definition of intelligence.

 We define intelligence in 2 parts.
 Intelligence is the <b>ability to predict the future</b> and <b>act on it in a way that is beneficial to itself and others</b>.
 This means we can increase human intelligence in multiple ways.